Beit Imrin: Post-1967

 Since the Six-Day War in 1967, the village has been under Israeli occupation.
 A census that same year recorded the population as 1,100.

 After the 1995 accords, 97.7% of the village land was classified as Area A, 1.8% as Area B, and the remaining 0.5% as Area C.

 A village council to administer Beit Imrin's civil affairs was established in 1966, with the first mayor being Ayad Youssef Abdel-Rahman Ahsan.
 The council consists of nine members including the mayor, who currently is Basheer Samarah.

+Demography

+The village had a Christian population, but most of them left.
+Some of the residents have their origins in Kafr Qaddum, Burqa and Ijnisinya.